ZBT-Tools/HT-PEM-Stack-Model/README.md

 # Usage
-Download the repository and execute the stack_simulation.py file with your python interpreter.
+Download the repository and execute the stack_simulation.py file with your Python interpreter.
 Input parameters can be adapted in the corresponding files in the "settings" folder.
 At the end of a simulation run, a folder called "output" will be created, which contains the results in various data files and plots